North Korea fires 2 short-range ballistic missiles after US submarine arrives in South Korea | Law-Order

 Also on Monday, the American-led UN Command said it has started "a conversation" with North Korea about a US soldier who ran into the North last week across one of the world's most heavily fortified borders.

-Andrew Harrison, a British lieutenant general who is the deputy commander at the UN Command, refused to say when the conversation started and whether the North Koreans responded constructively, citing the sensitivity of the discussions.
-He also declined to detail what the command knows about Pvt.
+Andrew Harrison, a British lieutenant general who is deputy commander at the UN Command, which oversees implementation of the 1953 armistice that ended fighting in the Korean War, declined to comment about the state of the inquiry to North Korea or say what the command knows about Pvt.
 Travis King's condition.

-"None of us know where this is going to end," Harrison said during a news conference in Seoul.
-"I am in life an optimist, and I remain optimistic.
-But again, I will leave it at that."
-It wasn't immediately clear whether Harrison's comments referred to meaningful progress after the command last week confirmed its initial outreach, saying it was "working with" its North Korean counterparts to resolve the incident.
+"I am in life an optimist, and I remain optimistic," Harrison said during a news conference in Seoul.

-The UN Command, which was created to fight the Korean War, has remained in South Korea to supervise the implementation of the 1953 armistice that stopped the fighting in the conflict.
+In Washington, State Deptartment spokesman Matthew Miller said North Korea had only "acknowledged" receiving the UN message last week and had not provided any information or commented further since then.

 North Korea has remained publicly silent about King, who crossed the border during a tour of Panmunjom while he was supposed to be heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.